rebcabin/tangledown/README.md

 - The Reverse Engineers finds that the few comments in the code are Dead-On-Arrival --- out-of-date, irrelevant, misplaced, just-plain wrong.

-- The Reverse-Engineering team eventually gives up and writes a NewGiantProgramX.
+- The Reverse-Engineering team eventually gives up and writes a NewGiantProgramX from scratch.

-If we write documentation **first**, and whenever we modify or maintain the software, we modify and maintain the document **first**, we can sidestep this tragedy.
+If we write documentation **first**, and we modify and maintain the document **first** whenever we modify or maintain the code, we can sidestep this tragedy.

 ## HOW TO RUN TANGLEDOWN: